 1. It’s Expensive, But Not as Bad as You Might Think

 Prior to visiting, we had heard countless stories about Iceland being outrageously expensive.
-We talked to people who lived off peanut butter and jelly sandwiches and heard horror stories of the price of accommodations.
+We talked to people who lived off peanut butter and jelly sandwiches and heard horror stories about the price of accommodations.
 So we were prepared to blow our normal budget.

 The costs that we found to be the most exorbitant in Iceland were accommodations, transport, petrol, drinking, and dining out.
 We found accommodations around Reykjavik to be at least $100 USD per night, even for a shared bathroom.
 Campsites were much more reasonable as they were generally $10-15 USD per person per night.